palispetros/Electric-Vehicle-Data-Analysis/README.md

 # EV Data Analysis: Electric Vehicle Adoption in the European Union
-This project analyzes the adoption patterns of electric vehicles (EVs) across European Union countries over time.
-It focuses on understanding spatial and temporal differences in EV uptake, charging infrastructure development, energy prices, and policy intensity.
-The workflow combines data preprocessing, exploratory data analysis (EDA), dimensionality reduction, and multiple clustering techniques to identify meaningful country-level EV market segments.
+This project analyzes the adoption patterns of electric vehicles (EVs) across European Union countries over the period 2020–2024.
+It investigates spatial and temporal differences in EV uptake, charging infrastructure development, energy prices, and policy intensity.
+The workflow combines data preprocessing, exploratory data analysis (EDA), dimensionality reduction (PCA), and multiple clustering techniques to identify meaningful country-level EV market segments.
+A final cluster typology is derived by synthesizing results from multiple clustering approaches and incorporating domain-specific interpretation.

 ## Dataset
 The dataset includes: